tbullmann/imagetranslation-tensorflow/README.md

 ## Acknowledgement

 This repository is based on [this](https://github.com/affinelayer/pix2pix-tensorflow) Tensorflow implementation of the paired image-to-image translation ([Isola et al., 2016](https://arxiv.org/pdf/1611.07004v1.pdf))
+Highway and dense net were adapted from the implementation exemplified in [this blog entry](https://chatbotslife.com/resnets-highwaynets-and-densenets-oh-my-9bb15918ee32).

 ## Citation